It’s funny how life works.

 If you made it this far with your heart intact, congratulations!
 Now if you’re almost hyperventilating and all of this resonates with you, take a deep breath (really, do it!) and join the majority of humanity.

 I used the example of making a big decision after high school, but it could have been any scenario that requires facing uncertainty.
-It could have been about a single woman worried about when she will get married, or a major career change, or about having children.
-Or maybe the pandemic came around and uprooted all your plans!
+It could have been an example about a single woman worried about when she will get married, or a major career change, or about having children.
+Or maybe the pandemic came around and uprooted all her plans!
 Now what?

 The fact is that we all go through moments like these when we need to make a decision that seems easy for everyone else, but, honestly, not for us.
 And you know what?
 It’s all right.